 In Gothic architecture, you’re just as likely to find figures like the ones on the side of this cathedral, which look to be…fish people.
 Paul told us that the term Gothic started as an insult for French medieval architecture, which was considered to be barbaric.
 Now of course, people know how to appreciate flying buttresses and fish people properly!

 2) what are traboules?

 Lyon is famous for its long hidden passageways, which are called traboules in French.
 You need to see these during your one day in Lyon itinerary.
 These traboules were mostly used by the silk workers who have traditionally lived in Lyon.
 They used the traboules to take their goods from the Croix Rousse neighborhood where they lived into Vieux Lyon to sell their silken wares.

 But apparently the traboules have recently served a more useful purpose!
 When Lyon was occupied by the Germans, the French Resistance in Lyon used the traboules to get around and hide.
 Take that Nazis!
 You’re no match for the might of the traboules!

 3) Canuts come out and play?

 Paul wasn’t joking when he said that Lyon was famous for silk production.
-You can still see silk shops and places where silk is manufactured all over town.
+You can still see silk shops and places where silk is manufactured all over town during your one day in Lyon itinerary.
 But for some reason, the silk workers of Lyon are known as “canuts”.